 - Type of Stop: Short walk to viewpoint

-The reason is its unique shape, absolutely mind-blowingly blue water, and the scenic overlook that is easily accessible from the parking lot.
+Peyto Lake (PEE-toh) is another glacier-fed lake in Banff National Park.
+This is probably the third most popular lake to visit in Banff, after Lake Louise and Moraine Lake.
+Its unique shape, absolutely mind-blowingly blue water, and scenic overlook are easily accessible from the parking lot.
 They even have a handicap-accessible section that allows for the mobility impaired to witness this jaw-dropping landscape.

 Waterfowl Lakes